Therapy with Teenagers

 One in three young people experience difficulties with their mental health.
 They can experience a range of challenges in their lives, perhaps feeling anxious, down, having low self-confidence or struggles with feelings of anger.

-Brighton Psychology Clinic provides evidenced-based therapy for children, teenagers and their families.
+Brighton Psychology Clinic provides evidenced-based therapy for teenagers and their families.

-When working with children and young people Nicky and John primarily draw on the following therapeutic approaches : Cognitive Behavioural Therapy and EMDR.
+When working with young people Nicky and John primarily draw on the following therapeutic approaches : Cognitive Behavioural Therapy and EMDR.

 We can help with a variety of difficulties including:

 Difficulties in school